Big Springs Gardens

-During the summer, Big Springs serves brunch, lunch and early dinners.
-And on special days it hosts musical performances.
-The dining area can accommodate over 110 people in one sitting, and the food is served buffet style with outdoor grilling.
+During the summer, Big Springs serves brunch, lunch and on Friday nights in July and August dinner with live music.
+The dining area can accommodate over 150 people in one sitting, and the food is served buffet style with outdoor grilling.
 The outdoor tables are made from recycled redwood and have umbrella and shelters.
 The level dining area in the forest has a decomposed granite surface.
 There is a full commercial kitchen disguised as an old-fashioned spring house built into the hillside and there is underground food refrigeration.

 Trails are all well maintained, sanded, and marked with natural history notes.
 Grounds are world-class in scope and the vista into the towering Sierra Buttes is spectacular and awe inspiring.

-Hours Open: Operating hours and days are available at the Big Springs Web Site.
-Closed during the colder seasons.
+Hours Open: Operating hours and days are available at www.bigspringsgardens.com.
+Closed Monday & Tuesday.

 Seasons Open: Summer.
-Middle of June to beginning of September.
+Middle of June to the end of September.